pikatchu/closedsource/book/0140-monastery.md

 Afterward, Martin led them underground to a spacious training room lined with tatami mats.

 Their instructor was already waiting.
 She was in her thirties, wearing a simple black gi.
-Her posture was perfect, her expression unreadable.
+Her posture was perfect.

 "Welcome," she said.
 "I'm Brenda.
 I'll be teaching you Judo."